range-et/talos/README.md

   - On systems with NVIDIA GPUs, it will use CUDA.
   - On Apple Silicon Macs, it will use the Metal Performance Shaders (MPS) backend.
   - On systems without GPU support, it will fall back to CPU.
 - For production use, consider using a production-grade WSGI server like Gunicorn (already configured in the Dockerfile).
 - The first request might be slow as the model is loaded into memory.
 Subsequent requests will be faster.
 - Consider implementing request queuing and load balancing for high-traffic scenarios.
+- Batch processing endpoints can significantly improve efficiency for multiple inputs.

 ## Contributing